How to Get Rid of Standing Water in Your Yard: A Guide

 Aerate your lawn

 Remove debris from around your home with a garden rake.
 Then, use a lawn aerator to place tiny holes in your lawn.
-These holes are called "lawn depressions."
-They help plants absorb moisture and nutrients better, allowing them to grow stronger and healthier.
-You'll see immediate results, such as increased growth and fewer weeds.
+These holes are called “lawn depressions.”
+They help plants absorb moisture and nutrients better, making them stronger and healthier.
+You’ll see immediate results, such as increased growth and fewer weeds.
+If you don’t have an aerator, your local landscaper should be able to provide it.

-Give your soil a boost
+Give your soil a boost.

 If you have hard or sticky ground on your lawn that pools standing water, you may want to break up the soil with a shovel or rake.
 Adding some compost, mulch, and manure to the top of your soil could help give it a much-needed boost.

-Install a French drain
+Install a French drain.

 A French drain is used to divert surface water away from your house.
 This prevents flooding and erosion around your property.
-A french drain consists of a concrete pipe buried underground.
+A French drain consists of a concrete pipe buried underground.
 Water flows down the side of the pipe and drains into an open area, where it runs off into the ground.

 The best way to install a french drain is to dig a trench into your yard, usually about 2 feet wide and 4 inches deep.
-Then you pour some gravel into the trench.
+Then, you pour some gravel into the trench.
 Next, you place a layer of sand over the gravel.
 Finally, you add another.

 Create a Dry Creek Bed